0eta0/audio-transcriber/README.md

 ## Features

-- Load audio files (MP3, WAV, M4A, FLAC, MP4, MOV, etc.)
+- Load a media file (MP3, WAV, M4A, FLAC, MP4, MOV, etc.)
-- Local transcription using OpenAI's Whisper-based models
+- Local transcription using Whisper-based models
 - Controls for video and audio playback, pause, seek, etc.
 - Video display within the video window
 - Highlighting of the currently playing text segment